ypark9/yopa.page/content/blog/2026-09-21-where-should-agent-refusals-live.en.md

 - Released harness and per-trial logs, [robocurve/roboharm](https://github.com/robocurve/roboharm) (MIT).
 - The Decoder, [GPT-6 Astra and Claude Fable turn robot arms into slapstick killer robots in new safety benchmark](https://the-decoder.com/gpt-6-astra-and-claude-fable-turn-robot-arms-into-slapstick-killer-robots-in-new-safety-benchmark/), September 19, 2026.

 Verified on 2026-09-21.
-The RoboHarm figures were checked against the published per-trial logs; the three-condition comparison described above has not been run.
+The RoboHarm figures were checked against the published per-trial logs; the three-condition comparison was not run (see above).